Yonatan Netanyahu: Biographical play and film

 The documentary film Follow Me, released in May 2012, is based on Netanyahu's life story and his final mission, leading the successful rescue of Israeli hostages at Entebbe, at the cost of his life.
 The narration during the film uses transcripts from his personal letters and other spoken words.

 Legacy

 Author Herman Wouk wrote that Netanyahu was already a legend in Israel even before his death at the age of 30.
 Wouk wrote:He was a taciturn philosopher-soldier of terrific endurance, a hard-fibered, charismatic young leader, a magnificent fighting man.
 On the Golan Heights, in the Yom Kippur War, the unit he led was part of the force that held back a sea of Soviet tanks manned by Syrians, in a celebrated stand; and after Entebbe, "Yoni" became in Israel almost a symbol of the nation itself.
 Today his name is spoken there with somber reverence.

-Former Prime Minister Benjamin Netanyahu said his own "hard line against all terrorists" came as a result of the death of his brother.
+Israeli Prime Minister Benjamin Netanyahu said his own "hard line against all terrorists" came as a result of the death of his brother.